SambathChan/LocalAIAssist/README.md

 # Local AI Assist

-A simple Window Forms application that I play around with Ollama locally using Phi3 Mini model
+A simple AI Chat Window Forms application that I play around with Ollama locally using Phi3 Mini model

 # How to run?